Taxon Report

 Taxon Summary

 Chlorogalum grandiflorum, commonly known as Red Hills soaproot, is a perennial bulbiferous herb in the Agavaceae that is found only in California.
 It occurs within Chaparral, Cismontane woodland, and Lower montane coniferous forest, growing at elevations from 245 to 1690 meters.
-Chlorogalum grandiflorum is ranked 1B.2, Plants Rare, Threatened or Endangered in California and Elsewhere; Moderately threatened in California.
+Chlorogalum grandiflorum is ranked 4.2, Plants of Limited Distribution, A Watch List; Moderately threatened in California.

 Classification